Gravity and Antigravity

 Spolter believes that her gravity equation solves the mystery of Kepler’s third law of planetary motion: this law states that the ratio of the cube of the mean distance (r) of each planet from the sun to the square of its period of revolution (T) is always the same number (r³/T² = constant).
 Her gravity equation can be rewritten: F = 2²π³r³/T².
 As explained elsewhere, the factor 2²π³ is entirely arbitrary, and Spolter has merely obscured the real significance of Kepler’s constant.3

 Spolter proposes that it is the rotation of a star, planet, etc. that somehow generates the gravitational force and causes other bodies to revolve around it – an idea advanced by the 17th-century astronomer Johannes Kepler.4 But she does not suggest a mechanism to explain how this might work, or what causes a celestial body to rotate in the first place.
-She shows that the mean distance of successive planetary orbits from the centre of the sun, or of successive lunar orbits from the centre of a planet, is not random but follows an exponential law, indicating that gravity is quantized on a macro scale, just as electron orbits in an atom are quantized on a micro scale.
+She shows that the mean distance of successive planetary orbits from the centre of the sun, or of successive lunar orbits from the centre of a planet, is not random but follows an exponential law, indicating that gravity is quantized on a macro scale (i.e. it can only assume certain preferred values), just as electron orbits in an atom are quantized on a micro scale.
 There is no generally accepted theory to explain this key fact either.

 The majority of the experiments failed to find any evidence of a composition-dependent force; one or two did, but this is generally attributed to experimental error.
 Several earlier experimenters have detected anomalies incompatible with newtonian theory, but the results have long since been forgotten.
 For instance, Charles Brush performed very precise experiments showing that metals of very high atomic weight and density tend to fall very slightly faster than elements of lower atomic weight and density, even though the same mass of each metal is used.
 He also reported that a constant mass or quantity of certain metals may be appreciably changed in weight by changing its physical condition.6 His work was not taken seriously by the scientific community, and the very precise spark photography technique he used in his free-fall experiments has never been used by other investigators.
 Experiments by Victor Crémieu showed that gravitation measured in water at the earth’s surface appears to be one tenth greater than that computed by newtonian theory.7